pytest-dev/pytest-cov/docs/subprocess-support.rst

 If you use Windows
 ==================

 On Windows you can register a handler for SIGTERM but it doesn't actually work.
+It will work if you `os.kill(os.getpid(), signal.SIGTERM)` (send SIGTERM to the current process) but for most intents and purposes that's completely useless.

+Consequently this means that if you use multiprocessing you got no choice but to use the close/join pattern as described above.
+Using the context manager API or `terminate` won't work as it relies on SIGTERM.

-However you can have a working handler for SIGBREAK:
+However you can have a working handler for SIGBREAK (with some caveats):

 .. code-block:: python